 Utilizing Lighter Ingredients for Appetizing Dessert Options

-With the summer season in full blossom, many people make the decision to eat healthier after thawing out from the winter freeze, which is normally filled with high-calorie comfort foods.
+By now, many people have thought about what they would like their New Year’s resolutions to be, a lot of which likely have to do with eating healthier and changing their habits.
 But making the full dietary transition can be difficult, seeing as eating healthy can be more costly, require more effort, and many are under the impression that healthier food just doesn’t taste good.
 However, there are a lot of ways to eat healthy when it comes to making dessert.
 Through simple substitutions of ingredients and looking at what makes certain desserts particularly unhealthy, we can still satisfy any sweet tooth without sacrificing the health initiatives of our consumers.

 By substituting healthier ingredients to replace the fats and sugars in your dessert recipes, you’d be surprised how delicious your best- selling treats can still be.
 When we look at a recipe, whether it is for a cake or cookies, an easy ingredient exchange to replace common fats like butter, margarine, or shortening could be to use applesauce or puréed prunes.
 The general rule for substituting butter with one of these ingredients is to use half butter and applesauce or prune purée as the remaining amount.
 Because these ingredients have a lot of fiber, moisture, and sweetness they make a great substitution to replace fat in your favorite recipes without sacrificing flavor.
 Fats in other forms such as eggs can be easily replaced with extremely healthy ingredients such as puréed ax seeds or puréed tofu in baked goods such as brownies.
 By using a ratio of one-to-one to replace half of the fat in the original recipe you increase the amount of protein and calcium, making for a sweet and nutritious dessert.
 Beans are another great ingredient that can replace half of the shortening in a recipe.
 For instance, if one wanted to make a cake with less fat, they could purée cannellini beans, black beans, or lentils in a food processor with a little water which in return could replace half the amount of butter or shortening in the baked good without sacrificing moisture, where fat plays a key role.